-Graduation Rate Component: Graduation is the fourth component on Ohio's School Report Cards.
-All students should have the support and guidance they need to successfully graduate from high school prepared for college and career success.
+Graduation Rate Component: All students should have the support and guidance they need to successfully graduate from high school prepared for college and career success.
 The Graduation Rate component of the report card is computed annually for all students and each subgroup of students and reflects the percent of students who are successfully finishing high school with a diploma in four or five years.